Suzane Wilbur, MS, PMHCNS-BC

 San Gorgonio Memorial Hospital

 Suzane Wilbur, MS, PMHCNS-BC, has been a member of the American Psychiatric Nurses Association since 1996.
 She served on the national APNA Awards and Recognition Committee for several years, three of those years as Chair.
 She was the national APNA Annual Conference Program Chair in 2006.
-Suzane is currently the Treasurer of the APNA California Chapter.
+Suzane is the Past Treasurer of the APNA California Chapter.

 Wilbur S, Lynn G. (2007) People with Mental Illnesses in Medical Emergency Rooms: Assessing, Intervening, and Resolving Problems with Dignity and Respect.
 Course presented at the American Psychiatric Nurses Association Annual Conference, Orlando, Florida.

 Arns P, Wilbur S. (2004) Community Mental Health Services for Recently Released Forensic Clients: Challenges to Maintaining Community Tenure.
-Forensic Mental Health Nursing Institute at American Psychiatric Nurses Association Annual conference, Phoenix, Arizona.
+Forensic Mental Health Nursing Institute at American Psychiatric Nurses Association Annual Conference, Phoenix, Arizona.